c3exchange/c3-typescript-sdk/README.md

 ## API Documentation

-For detailed information about the API and its capabilities, please refer to the official [Crypto Exchange API Documentation](https://docs.c3.io/).
+For detailed information about the API and its capabilities, please refer to the official [C3 Exchange API Documentation](https://docs.c3.io/).

 ## Dependencies
 NOTE: if signing using an EVM Wallet, ethers.js version 5 is supported